TormiViirg/TormiViirg/README.md

 I am a software developer from Tallinn University.
 I'm a fullstack web developer that can handle everything from automated testing, cloud deployments, various backend languges, frontend frameworks and even design.

-As it's my third year of my BSc Informatics(Software engineering) degree and I'm currently looking for work or internship opportunities as a web developer, data scientist.
+As it's my third year of my BSc Informatics(Software engineering) degree and I'm currently looking for work or internship opportunities.

 My CV is here: https://tinyurl.com/TormiCV